APPLICATION SELF-AUTHORIZATION CITRIX STOREFRONT

 Since in a virtual environment the user always logs into a “clean” computer, Citrix needs to also install the users selected printers and configure the default printer as selected by the user.

-There sometimes are situations where this functionality won’t work as intended and the users default printer is instead a randomly picked printer.
-This causes harm to the user because they need to choose the default printer every time.
+There are sometimes situations where this functionality won’t work as intended and the users default printer is instead picked randomly.
+This causes inconvenience to the user because they need to choose the default printer manually every time.

-The solution to this problem is the Restart notification avoider -function: After the printers are installed the function chooses the default printer based on the user’s previous choice.
+The solution to this problem is the Default printer helper -function: After the printers are installed the function chooses the default printer based on the user’s previous choice.

 The function will remain to observe if the user changes their default printer, and after a small delay, will take that printer and save it as the default for future log in events.